iris-hep/analysis-grand-challenge/datasets/cms-open-data-2015/README.md

 `branches.txt` contains the branches in the converted ntuples.

-`build_ntuple_json` creates a JSON file containing the converted ntuples, sorted by process / systematic variation.
+`build_ntuple_json.py` creates a JSON file containing the converted ntuples, sorted by process / systematic variation.

 ## Samples categorized by process